-Here the lack of full stops interestingly makes us read faster and yet at the same time creates the effect of slowing everything down; a dreamy state that lulls us into a false sense of security.
+Here the lack of full stops makes us read faster and yet at the same time creates the effect of slowing everything down to a dreamy state, lulling us into a false sense of security.

 2. The Element of Surprise.

-It is said of the Venus flytrap that it takes more than one touch for the mouth of the plant to snap shut around its victim, poised to react a few seconds after the first contact.
+It’s said of the Venus flytrap that it takes more than one touch for the mouth of the plant to snap shut around its victim, poised to react a few seconds after its first contact.

-The element of surprise is important in whatever kind of story we are writing and the best kind, as Jackson shows us, is not in the obvious or the dramatic but in the subtle.
+The element of surprise is important in whatever kind of story we’re writing and the best kind, as Jackson shows us, is not in the obvious or the dramatic but in the subtle.

-This could mean that a character we’ve written suddenly does or says something that is slightly out of character based on the previous opinion a reader had formed of them or perhaps, like in The Witch, a perfectly ordinary scene is not ordinary at all.
+This could mean that a character we’ve written suddenly does or says something that is slightly out of character or perhaps, like in The Witch, a perfectly ‘ordinary’ scene is not ordinary at all.